UO Libraries Opens New Digital Scholarship Center

 The library has reallocated some of its existing resources and personnel to address the emerging needs that are being met by the center.
 Staff will most likely apply for grants from the Office of Research, Innovation and Graduate Education, as well as federal funding agencies.

-For further information, please contact Sheila Rabun, interim head of the DSC, at firstname.lastname@example.org; Andrew Bonamici, email@example.com;or Deborah Carver, firstname.lastname@example.org.
+For further information, please contact the Digital Scholarship Center at email@example.com or Andrew Bonamici at firstname.lastname@example.org.

 (This item originally appeared in the Dec.
 6, 2012, issue of Around the O, the University of Oregon's website for faculty and staff news.)